-- Gifts of cash or cash equivalent (such as gift certificates, discounts, loans, stock, stock options) - Gifts or entertainment that is guid pro quo (offered for something in return), or that could give rise to the perception that it is guid pro guo, or that could create a feeling of obligation to the donor - reputation refusal would cause insult or embarrassment to the donor, you should politely accept the gift but promptly report it to your manager.
-Management, in consultation with your organization's Ethics and Compliance Officer or the Legal Department will determine the proper disposition.
+- Gifts of cash or cash equivalent (such as gift certificates, discounts, loans, stock, stock options) - Gifts or entertainment that is guid pro auo (offered for something in return). or that could give rise to the perception that it is guid pro guo, or that could create a feeling of obligation to the donor - Entertainment that is indecent, sexually oriented, does not comply with Bechtel's value of mutual respect, or might otherwise adversely affect Bechtel's reputation - Gifts or entertainment that you would not feel comfortable discussing with your manager or reading about on the front page of the newspaper nti-corruption rules do not distinguish between acts performed by Bechtel and acts performed by others we may hire to assist in Bechtel's business activities.
+Prohibitions that apply to Bechtel employees apply equally to all individuals and entities who act on our behalf.
+This ensures that companies do not evade the law by funneling corrupt dealings through third parties or intermediaries.